vself-project/vself-dao/README.md

 ## Synopsys

-vSelf project was formed around the idea of a libertarian future where people are happy to coexist not only with other humans, but with other sentient beings (including AIs), and of course mother nature.
-We believe that the time has come to start building reliable interface between person and cyberspace, which will allow us to trust our robotic counterparts.
-For example to manage our personal data and facilitate other aspects of our social / economic life.
+vSelf project was formed around the idea of a libertarian future where people are happy to coexist not only with other humans but with other sentient beings (including AIs) and, of course, mother nature.
+We believe that the time has come to start building a reliable interface between person and cyberspace, which will allow us to trust our robotic counterparts.
+For example, to manage our personal data and facilitate other aspects of our social and economic life.

-The only thing we can rely on is laws of physics.
+The only thing we can rely on is the laws of physics.
 That brings cryptography and multiparty computation protocols to the table as the basis for the construction of self-sovereign systems.
-According to [cypherpunks manifesto]() this is enough what humanity needs to ensure it doesn't lose it's agency as well as remains in control. build
+According to [cypherpunks manifesto](https://www.activism.net/cypherpunk/manifesto.html), it is enough for humanity’s needs to ensure that it doesn't lose its agency as well as remains in control.

 ## Design Rationale

-Self-soveregnity of current generation of dApps is highly questionable, as Morly Marlinspike has brilliantly demonstrated in his piece.
-A lot of infrastructure that is being built is either prone to cancel culture or politically centralized.
-The most successful dApp is still Satoshi's network, with others like Ethereum / Polkadot / NEAR building up momentum towards soverenigty and adoption.
+Self-soveregnity and level of decentralization of the current generation of dApps are highly questionable, as Moxie Marlinspike has brilliantly demonstrated in his piece.
+Many Web3 infrastructures are either prone to cancel culture or are politically centralized.
+The most successful dApp is still Satoshi's network, with others like Ethereum / Polkadot / NEAR building up momentum towards sovereignty and adoption.

 Below you can see a birds eye view on the whole vSelf system: